Game for Practicing So/Too/Neither/Either

 Time Required: 25 minutes

 This is a good activity for reviewing Yes/No questions and additions and responses.
 I have taught this lesson once.
-It requires very clear explanation because it can be difficult for students to grasp.
+It requires a very clear explanation because it can be difficult for students to grasp.
 This activity should be done after you have taught the expressions for additions such as "So can I / Neither can I."

 Speaking Activity Preparation